jason0x43/jc-weather/README.md

 Installation
 ------------

-The easiest way to install the workflow is to download the [current release][].
+The easiest way to install the workflow is to download the [current release][pkg].
 Double-click on the downloaded file, or drag it into the Alfred Workflows window, and Alfred should install it.